As well as blogging, I make my living as as a personal finance journalist.

 My first book, Your Best Friend’s Guide to Cash: Eight Things Every Woman Needs to Know About Money, was published by Harriman House in December 2014.

-Originally from Nova Scotia, Canada, I live with my daughter in West Sussex.Follow me on social media
+Originally from Nova Scotia, Canada, I live with my daughter and two rescue dogs in West Sussex.Follow me on social media